parentingteensandtweens.com

 4. Privacy

-Make sure your tweens and teens understand how to set-up their privacy settings, both on the phone and on any apps they use.
+Make sure your tweens and teens understand how to set up their privacy settings, both on the phone and on any apps they use.
 Talk with them about why guarding their privacy is so important.
-Many teens truly have no concept about everything that a cell phone can share about them including personal information and their location.
+Many teens truly have no concept about everything that a cell phone can share about them, including personal information and their location.

 5. Sharing

 Speaking of sharing, you also want to cover what is and isn’t appropriate to share via a cell phone.
-This definitely means photos and language used in texts, emails and on social media.
+This definitely means photos and language used in texts, emails, and on social media.
 But don’t forget simpler things like providing their address, their age or what school they go to within apps or online (if you’ve given them full internet access).

-Tweens and teens don’t fully appreciate that there really is no such thing as “delete” in our connected world and information or images they share can be accessible or follow them around for their whole lives.
+Tweens and teens don’t fully appreciate that there really is no such thing as “delete” in our connected world, and information or images they share can be accessible or follow them around for their whole lives.

 6. Digital Citizenship

-For whatever reason, there seems to be the perception that the same standards of conduct and decency that apply in the real-world don’t apply in the online world.
+For whatever reason, there seems to be the perception that the same standards of conduct and decency that apply in the real world don’t apply in the online world.
 Our tweens and teens need to be taught better.
 They should never say things to or about someone online that they wouldn’t be totally comfortable saying to their face.
 It’s also important they speak up and tell you if they see other people posting or saying things that could be hurtful to another person or perceived as bullying.

 Lastly, there are times and places when using one’s cell phone is not appropriate.
 In movie theaters, at the dinner table or during class time at school the phone should be on silent and put away.
 Additionally, when someone is having a face to face conversation with them, they need to be looking at the person, not their phone.

-You may have other cell phone rules you want to add, but this at least covers the major areas of concern.
-Overall, it’s just important to open up this dialogue with your tweens and teens.
 Reassure them that you have every confidence in their ability to be responsible about their cell phone use.
 This is just your job as a parent to guide them and set them up for success.
-Without a doubt you can give them multiple examples of adults they know who don’t use their cell phones appropriately and your goal is just to help them to avoid that fate.

 A great way to wrap up the conversation is by reviewing this teenage cell phone contract with parents.
-They may laugh and think it’s silly, but tell them that this is actually a really adult approach.
+They may laugh and think it’s silly, but tell them that this is actually an adult approach.
 You want to make sure that there isn’t any confusion or fights in the future about expectations and consequences.
-This just makes sure everyone is on the same page.

 Click Here To Download FREE Printable Cell Phone Contract for Teens and Tweens